jan-hendrik-lang/MemoryInvestigator/README.md

   [Optimizing Memory Forensics: A Proof of Concept for Automating Queries and Integrating Large Language Models](https://dl.acm.org/doi/pdf/10.1145/3748263)

 - **Research Paper Presentation**:
-  A detailed presentation of the tool and research results is also available in the repository under `/docs/presentation/` (slides and recording).
+  A detailed presentation of the tool and research results is also available in the repository under `/docs/presentation/`.

 ## Overview